Frequently Asked Questions (FAQ's)

 If your cumulative GPA falls below 2.000 for the first time, you will receive an Academic Warning from the Registrar’s Office.
 This is a notice that your academic performance needs improvement.

 If your term GPA is less than a 2.0 while on Academic Warning, you will be placed on Academic Probation.
-You'll be on Academic Probabtion until you cumulative GPA is a 2.0 or higher.
+You'll be on Academic Probation until you cumulative GPA is a 2.0 or higher.

 If you are on Academic Probation and earn a term GPA below 2.0, you may be placed on Academic Suspension.
 This means you are temporarily not allowed to enroll.
 See the Undergraduate Catalog for full details.